Analysis | Why America’s 3.9 percent unemployment rate is bad news for Argentina

 If it's true that the rest of the world catches a cold whenever America sneezes, then what happens to them when our unemployment rate gets down to 3.9 percent?

 The rest of it is a pretty familiar story, at least for Argentines.
-It started last December when Macri seemed to become so concerned that the central bank's efforts to, if not quash, at least bring inflation down to a more manageable level were not only unrealistic, but would also hurt the economy (and his own reelection chances) so much in the short-term that his government increased the inflation target for the next year from a range of 8 to 12 percent up to just 15 percent.
-Right on cue, of course, the central bank started cutting rates a month later despite the fact that inflation was still sitting at 25 percent.
-It's no surprise, then, that, notwithstanding what Macri has said, markets began to wonder if the central bank really was independent when it looked like the same old story was going on: Argentine monetary policy being driven by political more than economic concerns.
+It started last December when Macri seemed to become so concerned that the central bank's efforts to, if not quash, at least bring inflation down to a more manageable level were not only unrealistic but would also hurt the economy (and his own reelection chances) so much in the short-term that his government increased the inflation target for the next year from a range of 8 to 12 percent up to 15 percent.
+Right on cue, of course, the central bank started cutting rates a month later, despite the fact that inflation was still sitting at 25 percent.
+It's no surprise, then, that, notwithstanding what Macri has said, markets began to wonder whether the central bank really was independent when it looked as if the same old story was going on: Argentine monetary policy being driven by political more than economic concerns.

 That was the economic fuse that rising interest rates in the United States set off in the last month.
-Argentina's peso, as you can see below, has dropped around 10.4 percent just the past two weeks.
+Argentina's peso, as you can see below, has dropped about 10.4 percent the past two weeks.

 The government's response has followed the classic pattern.
 First, it tried to spend the problem away by using $5 billion of its reserves to prop up the peso in international currency markets.
 This worked for a few minutes.
 Then, when it had no other choice, it did what it hadn't wanted to at the start of the year, and increased interest rates; first from 27.25 to 30.25 percent; then, when that didn't work, from 30.25 to 33.25 percent a week later; and finally up to 40 percent a few days after that.
 The idea is simply to raise rates so much that the returns investors get can entice them to move their money back into the country, in the process, push the peso back up.
 And, just to make sure markets got the message, it even announced that it would cut its deficit more than it had already planned to.